To implement a curriculum which:

 - Disadvantaged children make progress that is at least in line with their peers.

-- Children leave Totley Primary School as confident, capable mathematicians and with a positive attitude towards maths.
+- Children leave Totley Primary School as confident, knowledgeable mathematicians and with a positive attitude towards mathematics.